Frequently Asked Questions

 Please consult the Meet the Artists section of your Teacher Guide or visit the Carnegie Hall Digital Library.

-Learn more about the 2017-2018 Musical Explorers artists.
+Learn more about the Musical Explorers artists on our Resource page.
 You may also consult your Teacher Guide.

 If the weather is nice, Central Park is only two blocks away.
 There is also a public atrium between Sixth and Seventh avenues with entrances on West 56th and West 57th streets.